Charlesdub/Collabagreement/README.md

 a collaboration agreement
 MUSIC SPLIT AGREEMENT

-This Split Agreement (“Split Sheet”) confirms the ownership, income splits, and optional buyout terms for the musical work(s) listed below (the “Work(s)”).
+This Split Agreement (“Split Sheet”) confirms the ownership, income splits, and terms for the musical work(s) listed below (the “Work(s)”).
 This Split Sheet is binding and supplements the governing Collaboration Agreement.

 WORK INFORMATION